dpraul/flat_dict_format/README.md

 A simple file format for when mature serialization formats (YAML, JSON, XML, etc.) are too restrictive and all you need is dictionaries of strings.

+In hindsight I have built a feature-sparse version of the INI format, so I may never come back to this.

 ## Usage
 Similar format to the JSON package.